 Prior to his success as a novelist, Adler had a distinguished career as an entrepreneur.
 He has owned four radio stations and a TV station, founded and ran his own advertising and public relations agency in Washington, D.C.; his firm Warren Adler Ltd. was responsible for advertising and PR campaigns for political candidates, numerous businesses, and apartment and home communities.
 Among his clients was the Watergate complex, which Adler named himself.
 Adler was a consultant to the Nixon campaign in 1968 where his brief was the Jewish vote.
 He subsequently served as an advisor to the first Nixon administration.
 He closed his agency in 1974 after the publication of his first novel, Undertow, and has since, been devoted full-time to his writing career.

 Since then he has devoted full time to writing novels, short stories and plays.
 He has fifty published novels, plays, poems and essays, and more than a hundred short stories.
 Best known for The War of the Roses, his masterpiece fictionalization of a macabre divorce turned into the dark comedy box office hit starring Michael Douglas, Kathleen Turner and Danny DeVito, Adler quickly became the fountainhead of Hollywood screenplay adaptations, fueling an unprecedented bidding war in a Hollywood commission for his unpublished book Private Lies.
 Tri-State Pictures outbid Warner Bros and Columbia, and purchased the film rights to Private Lies for $1.2 million, the highest sums yet paid then in Hollywood for an unpublished manuscript.
-Starring Harrison Ford and Kristin Scott Thomas, The New York Times described Random Hearts as having “stylistic polish and keenness of observation not often found in American films anymore.”
+Starring Harrison Ford and Kristin Scott Thomas, Random Hearts was described by The New York Times as having “stylistic polish and keenness of observation not often found in American films anymore.”

 Produced by Linda Lavin for PBS’ American Playhouse series, Adler’s The Sunset Gang, a book of short stories about a retirement community was adapted into a trilogy starring Uta Hagen, Harold Gould, Dori Brenner and Jerry Stiller, garnering Doris Roberts an Emmy nomination for ‘Best Supporting Actress in a Mini-Series’.
 Los Angeles Times called it “dramatically daring,” The Wall Street Journal said, “Those stories are in fact, pure drama – moving, comical, and most of all, sharply observed.”
 The musical version of The Sunset Gang received an Off-Broadway production with music scored by noted composer L. Russell Brown, and book by Warren Adler.